luisrui/Seeing-AI-system/README.md

 TrainWithDataAugmentation.ipynb applies data augmentation on our original dataset and uses InceptionResnet v1 for training.\\

 generate_nontarget_data.ipynb is to generate the faces in the categories off the chosen faces, but in the whole LFW dataset for our exponential margin theory.\\

+### csv files
+The train, test, val files contains the file directory of each pics which are selected by us and the labels.